 Figure 3: A system with several complex Virtual Platforms, consisting of multiple VMs associated with a single vTPM.
 Some VMs are special purpose, such as virtual devices or measurement domains, while others are general-purpose operating systems.

 The above diagram shows an example Virtual Platform architecture.
 Each cluster of VMs separated by whitespace is a virtual platform; VMs within a virtual platform will usually have privileged access rights compared to VMs in other virtual platforms.
 For example, a guest OS will be able to talk to its own vTPM, but not to the vTPM of another virtual platform.
 Components in dark grey are the Trusted Computing Base; these components must be measured and verified in order to trust any platform component.
 Medium-grey VMs must be measured and verified in order to trust the individual vTPM, on which our trust in the virtual platform measurements will be built.
-Finally, the light grey domains are those which must be measured in order to trust that particular VM.
+Finally, the light grey domains are those which must be measured and verified in order to trust that particular VM.

-Additional of trust are possible—for example, a virtual platform may be set up so that trust in the guest OS relies on detailed measurements produced by a measurement domain, rather than via a hash of the guest OS image—but the basic idea remains the same.
+Additional tiers of trust are possible—for example, a virtual platform may be set up so that trust in the guest OS relies on detailed measurements produced by a measurement domain, rather than via a hash of the guest OS image—but the basic idea remains the same.

 System with Virtual Platforms and Shared Helper Domains

 This use case is very similar to the previous one; however, here, we have some specialized Virtual Platforms which are not guest operating systems run for a user.
-Instead, these Virtual Platforms are “helper” ; they provide shared services for other VMs on the platform.
-In some architectures, these helper may provide single processes which are considered part of the guest Platforms; these processes might even include the vTPMs for other Platforms.
-In such cases, software running on the helper would normally be included in the measurements of the guest Platform.
+Instead, these Virtual Platforms are “helper” vPlatforms; they provide shared services for other VMs on the platform.
+In some architectures, these helper vPlatforms may provide single processes which are considered part of the guest vPlatforms; these processes might even include the vTPMs for other vPlatforms.
+In such cases, software running on the helper vPlatform would normally be included in the measurements of the guest vPlatform.

-In other architectures, such as the one depicted below, the helper operate as independent Virtual Platforms with their own vTPMs.
-In these cases, external parties wishing to verify the trustworthiness of the system would have the option of including the helper in their attestation, in order to confirm its correct operation.
+In other architectures, such as the one depicted below, the helper VPlatforms operate as independent Virtual Platforms with their own vTPMs.
+In these cases, external parties wishing to verify the trustworthiness of the system would have the option of including the helper vPlatform in their attestation, in order to confirm its correct operation.

 Figure 4: An example Trusted Virtualized Platform containing several guest Virtual Platforms and a helper Virtual Platform, providing shared access to the systems' single network card.